 Note: Total assets in the Fed's H.4.1 report are Wednesday levels while Reserve Bank credit is an average of daily figures for the week ending on the same Wednesday.
 Changes in total assets are from Wednesday to Wednesday while changes in Reserve Bank credit are for weekly averages.

 The Fed's balance sheet is a report showing factors supplying reserves into the banking system and factors absorbing (using) reserve funds.
 Essentially, the balance sheet shows the various Fed programs for injecting liquidity into the economy and how much the Fed has used each for adding or withdrawing reserves.
-This report is called Factors Affecting Reserve Balances - or the "H.4.1" report using Fed jargon.
+This report is called Factors Affecting Reserve Balances - otherwise known as the "H.4.1" report.

 Why Investors Care